 Also, while Ikue Otani's Japanese voice for Pikachu is usually left intact, there were some early episodes where Rachael Lillis voiced it instead when Otani's voice couldn't be salvaged.
 Apparently Lillis was originally cast as Pikachu's English voice before it was decided to retain Otani's vocals, they still kept her on board for any additional vocals they needed to do for Pikachu.

-Mewtwo was voiced by Phillip Bartlett in the original movie, and in Mewtwo Returns, he was voiced by Dan Green instead.
-Female Miriam Pultro later voiced Mewtwo in the 2013 movie, Genesect and the Legend of Awakening and it's prologue.
+Mewtwo was voiced by Jay Goede (credited as Phillip Bartlett) in the original movie, and in Mewtwo Returns, he was voiced by Dan Green instead for reasons unknown.
+Female Miriam Pultro later voiced Mewtwo in the 2013 movie, Genesect and the Legend of Awakening and its prologue.
 In addition Masachika Ichimura's Japanese vocals were kept for Super Smash Bros.
 Melee.

 Also, Pokemon Origins ended up being dubbed in Los Angeles instead of New York, and while few original characters reappeared, the ones that did, such as Brock, Professor Oak, and Giovanni, ended up with different voices.
 Red's voice was also different from the one he had in Super Smash Bros.
 Brawl.
 Justified in that they're different interpretations of the characters